Things you will need:

 - A spare USB stick (The size of the USB required will vary depending on the size of the ISO you are using.
 I recommend an 8GB USB)

-6.)
+4. Rufus will now have filled out the fields for you.
+All you have to do now is hit Start.
 If your USB is the correct size then you will get a standard warning telling you that any data/partitions that was on the USB before starting the process will be permanently deleted.

 10.)
 Change your BIOS boot priority to (USB first) so that your computer will read the USB instead of your hard drive after restarting the machine.
 You can also check with your PC's manufacturer for guidance as these options vary from one manufacturer to another.